 Zhao was born in China, but he moved to Vancouver at the end of the 1980s.
 He attended the McGill University in Montreal and majored in computer science.
 After this, he worked in Shanghai and Tokyo with different trading platforms.

-Binance founder has long experience of cryptocurrencies as well.
-He joined the industry as early as in 2013.
-Zhao worked for Blockchain.info and he was the CTO of OKCoin exchange for several years.
+Binance founder has lots of experience from cryptocurrencies as well.
+He joined the industry in 2013.
+Zhao worked for Blockchain.com and he was the CTO of OKCoin exchange for several years.

 Zhao left his post at OKCoin in 2017 to build Binance.
 He has told in various interviews that the idea behind Binance was developed for many years.
 This is the reason Binance was better equipped for the crypto boom of 2017 and didn’t crash constantly like its competitors.

 The video below: CZ being interviewed on Bloomberg in February 2021.

 Binance organized an ICO in the summer of 2017 and raised 15 million dollars.
 This is quite a small amount when you compare it to a multi-billion ICO of EOS.

 Binance Coin was born as a result of this ICO.
 It was first launched as an ERC20 token on the Ethereum platform like almost all ICO-born tokens at the time.
 There were 200 million BNB coins created: 100 million was sold to ICO investors, the Binance team had 80 million and angel investors had 20 million.

 Binance exchange opened its doors quickly after the ICO was completed.
 It gained popularity fast in 2017 and hit the mainstream at the peak of the altcoin bubble.
 Binance had millions of new customers due to the fact it was the only major exchange functioning properly.

 Binance Coin has had a clear utility from the beginning: when you hold BNB on your Binance account, you’ll receive a 25% discount from trading fees.